abrhambas01/usjrThesis/readme.md

 ## About Mypharma

-Mypharma is an mobile/web application that delivers medicines to all Indigent & Senior Citizens in Cebu City, Philippines
+Mypharma is a mobile/web application that delivers medicines to all Indigent & Senior Citizens in Cebu City, Philippines

 ## To start developing / using this application